The Energy Loss of a Heavy Quark Moving in a Viscous Fluid

-Our estimates show that in contrast to a thermal plasma, the drag coefficient changes to be a time dependent function in a dynamical flow.
+Our result show that in contrast to a thermal plasma, the drag coefficient changes to be a time dependent function in a dynamical flow.
 Accordingly, the diffusion time will be a function of the quark creation time.

 This method can open a window to some new problems.
-Study of rotating quark in a fluid or investigating Brownian motion of quark in a fluid dynamical flow are now possible through this method.
-One can generalize \cite{Kiritsis:2011ha} to the context of megnetohydrodynamic perturbatively, using the metric given in \cite{Banerjee:2008th} and applying our procedure.
-Motivated by \cite{Akhavan:2008ep}, another instructive example is the computation of non-relativistic correction to drag force in a fluid medium which can be performed by finding the string solution in the gravity setup of \cite{Bhattacharyya:2008kq}.
-As a complete generalization of our work we leave the study of a quark in a general fluid dynamical flow to our further work.
+As an interesting problem one can try to compute energy loss in an anisotropic fluid, generalizing \cite{Fadafan:2012qu}.
+However firstly, the gravity background dual to an anisotropic boundary flow has to be specified.

+The most important problem that we wish to answer is computing the drag force corrections in a general fluid dynamical flow.
+If it is desired, we will be able to study the effect of viscous corrections on the motion of a general quark in the Bjorken flow, not only quarks restricted to move in zero rapidity plane.
+We leave the study on the issue to our further work.